 The Children’s Mercy Underrepresented in Medicine Elective program (Mercy + ME) provides qualified fourth-year medical students who have historically been underrepresented in medicine (UIM) an opportunity to experience the outstanding Pediatric training that Children’s Mercy provides.
 This unique program was designed by the Children’s Mercy Faculty and Trainee Equity, Diversity and Inclusion committee with the overarching goal of increasing exposure of UIM medical students to clinical and research opportunities in academic medicine in addition to encouraging students from diverse backgrounds to apply to the Children’s Mercy Pediatric Residency Program.
-Funding is provided through grant support from the Black Community Fund (BCF), an affiliate of the Greater Kansas City Community Foundation, whose mission is to provide support and leadership to enhance socio-economic aspects of the African-American community in the Greater Kansas City area.

 Selected applicants will spend four weeks rotating on with Pediatric subspecialty services based on availability.

 Recommended electives include: